Long Dark Night

 May we listen to First Nations voices as we attempt to reconnect with ourselves, rebuild our communities and regenerate the land upon which we work, live and play.
 May we listen deeply as we create and offer our works to the world.

-🌿 If you’d like to keep reading seasonal reflections like this, along with parenting musings, creative rituals, and gentle invitations to slow down,
+🌿 If you’d like to keep reading seasonal reflections like this, along with parenting musings, creative rituals, and invitations to tap into overlapping ecological and imaginal worlds.`

 subscribe to my Substack newsletter: